M-S-Abhiram-Verma/SE-Lab-Week-3/README.md

 # SE-Lab-Week-3
-This demo repository created for understanding GitHub.
-All the modifications will be done here as a part of lab task.
+This is a demo repository created for understanding GitHub.
+This is modified branch file.